The Atlantic Companion · Wild Atlantic Way · Donegal

 A 15th-century tower house built by Red Hugh O'Donnell, chieftain of Tír Chonaill, on the bank of the Eske.
 Burned by the O'Donnells themselves in 1601 to deny it to the English, then rebuilt by the planter Sir Basil Brooke in Jacobean style.
 Restored by the OPW in the 1990s.

 Good to know · OPW site.
-Admission charge.
-Open year-round, reduced winter hours.
+Check current opening hours and admission before visiting.
 Guided tours included.

 Town